Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous People of BC

 Indigenous Trauma and Equity Informed Practice

-This course aims at expanding social perception on the missing context not usually covered in ‘trauma-informed care’ workshops.
-This session will focus on centering Indigenous perspectives on the change needed and required to go beyond being “informed”.
+This course aimed at expanding social perception on the missing context not usually covered in ‘trauma-informed care’ workshops.
+This session focused on centering Indigenous perspectives on the change needed and required to go beyond being “informed”.

 - Explore the relationship between colonialism, state violence against Indigenous peoples, and Indigenous specific trauma today